vakilkunal/MH-Tools/README.md

 ### :bookmark: Bookmarklets

 Bookmarklets are pieces of JavaScript code that are saved as a bookmark in the user's browser, enabling them to interact with webpages on the fly.
-We provide 8 different bookmarklets (CRE, Map, Setup: Load Items, Setup: Fields, Analyzer, Silver Crown, Crafting and the all-in-one Loader), each located underneath the title of its corresponding tool's page.
+We provide 8 different bookmarklets (CRE, Map, Setup: Load Items, Setup: Fields, Analyzer, Silver Crown, Crafting and the all-in-one Loader), each located on their corresponding tool's page.

-Using the Auto-Loader is recommended, as it automatically grabs the latest version of each bookmarklet without having to manually update.
+Using the Auto-Loader is recommended because it automatically grabs the latest version of each bookmarklet without having to manually update.

-You **must** be on the official [mousehuntgame.com](https://www.mousehuntgame.com/) website for our bookmarklets to work.
+You **must** be on the official [mousehuntgame.com](https://www.mousehuntgame.com/) website for these bookmarklets to work.
 This is because the Facebook version loads MouseHunt in an `<iframe>` which (along with CORS restrictions) prevents access to DOM elements as well as the custom `user` JavaScript object.
 You must also be using the FreshCoat Layout.

-:iphone: *Note:* The process of using a bookmarklet may vary in mobile browsers.
+*Note for* :iphone:*:* The process of using a bookmarklet in mobile browsers can vary.
 For example, in Chrome for Android, you must type the first few characters of the bookmarklet's name in the address bar and click it from there for the code to take effect.

 Bookmarklet | Functionality
 :--: | --